dotnet/docs/docs/core/diagnostics/distributed-tracing-collection-walkthroughs.md

 to true, and <xref:System.Diagnostics.Activity.ActivityTraceFlags>
 will have the <xref:System.Diagnostics.ActivityTraceFlags.Recorded>
 flag set.
-IsAllDataRequested can be observed by the instrumented code as a hint that a listener wants to ensure that auxilliary Activity information such as Tags and Events are populated.
+IsAllDataRequested can be observed by the instrumented code as a hint that a listener wants to ensure that auxiliary Activity information such as Tags and Events are populated.
 The Recorded flag is encoded in the W3C TraceContext ID and is a hint to other processes involved in the distributed trace that this trace should be sampled.
 - <xref:System.Diagnostics.ActivityListener.ActivityStarted> and
 <xref:System.Diagnostics.ActivityListener.ActivityStopped> are
 called when an Activity is started and stopped respectively.
-These callbacks provide an oportunity to record relevant information about the Activity or potentially to modify it.
+These callbacks provide an opportunity to record relevant information about the Activity or potentially to modify it.
-When an Activity has just started much of the data may still be incomplete and it will be populated before the Activity stops.
+When an Activity has just started, much of the data may still be incomplete and it will be populated before the Activity stops.

 Once an ActivityListener has been created and the callbacks are populated, calling
 <xref:System.Diagnostics.ActivitySource.AddActivityListener(System.Diagnostics.ActivityListener)?displayProperty=nameWithType>
 initiates invoking the callbacks.
 Call
 <xref:System.Diagnostics.ActivityListener.Dispose?displayProperty=nameWithType> to
 stop the flow of callbacks.
-Beware that in multi-threaded code callback notifications in progress could be received while Dispose() is running or even very shortly after it has returned.
+Be aware that in multi-threaded code, callback notifications in progress could be received while `Dispose()` is running or even shortly after it has returned.